-Enjoying a good book that has been translated means that you are actually enjoying a good translation, too.
+We know how important (and difficult) it is to find a good translation of philosophical books, so doing a bit of research will save you both time and money!
 The quality of a philosophy book is highly dependent on the type of the translation it undergoes; this is even more relevant if the translation is from Latin or Ancient Greek into modern English.
 This is the case with many books from the ancient world, and Marcus Aurelius’ Meditations is no exception.
 In this article, we will focus on translations of Meditations that are available to the wider public, specifically to those who are new to philosophy.

 1. Meditations: A New Translation by Gregory Hays

-Gregory Hays’ translation is often considered to be the best English translation.
-Just be sure to read the newer version, because Hays revised his original translation.
+Gregory Hays’ translation is often considered to be the best English translation, with nearly 19,000 reviews on Amazon, averaging 4.7/5.
+For general purposes, we certainly recommend this modern-day translation.
+We have one caveat though, which is to be sure that you read the newer version, because Hays revised his original translation.
 I personally find that the language resonates with me, and I find the endnotes extremely helpful.

 Meditations is a series of personal thoughts and exercises from the Roman emperor and Stoic philosopher Marcus Aurelius.
 His work is filled with insight into his philosophy, along with his observations on human behavior, and guidance on how readers can improve themselves.
 According to a review by Penguin Random House, this “remains one of the greatest works of spiritual and ethical reflection ever written.”